Insidium/Run_Game/help.md

 1. Download the repository from GitHub using your preferred method SSH or HTTPS.

-2. Install the gem files and run the application by using the follow :
+2. Install files and run the application by using the following script :

 ```bundle install ```